-2.2.12 Finally, an assumption is required for the correlation between the equity and bond asset classes.
+Finally, an assumption is required for the correlation between the equity and bond asset classes.
 It is very difficult to infer a market-consistent value for this assumption.
 We therefore prefer to use a value that is reasonable and consistent with long-term historical observation.
-We assume equity returns in excess of cash, and that movements in the short-term interest rate have a correlation of -0.33.
+We assume equity returns in excess of cash and movements in short-term interest rates have a correlation of -0.33.
 With the interest rate model employed here, this implies a correlation between equity returns and long bond returns of around 0.25.